Contact Us Now For a Free Consultation

 MISDEMEANOR UUW CONVICTION FROM 2006 – VACATED

 My client was eventually charged with a Class 4 Felony UUW and a misdemeanor DUI.
 The case was eventually transferred to the Old Orchard Courthouse in Skokie.
 The Class 4 Felony UUW was eventually reduced to a misdemeanor UUW due to the fact that my client had no criminal record and had a valid FOID card at the time of the arrest.
-In the fall of 2016 he plead guilty to the misdemeanor UUW and he received misdemeanor probation and community service hours.
+In the fall of 2016 the client plead guilty to the misdemeanor UUW and he received misdemeanor probation and community service hours.
 However, my client was forced to deal with a criminal conviction that was on his record and came up whenever he had to undergo a background search for a job.

 In 2012 the Seventh Circuit Court of Appeals in Chicago ruled that the Illinois UUW statute was unconstitutional because it did not allow for a resident of Illinois to be able to legally carry a concealed firearm outside the home.
 A little less than a year later, in a landmark ruling, the Illinois Supreme Court agreed with the Seventh Circuit Court of Appeals and ruled that the Illinois Class 4 UUW statute violated the 2nd Amendment to the United States Constitution because it imposed a blanket prohibition on the right to carry a concealed firearm in Illinois.
-In response, the Illinois State Legislature passed a Conceal and Carry Statute which allows residents of Illinois to legally carry a concealed firearm in public provided that they comply with certain statutory requirements.
+In response, the Illinois State Legislature passed a Conceal and Carry Statute which allows residents of Illinois to legally carry a concealed firearm in public provided they comply with certain statutory requirements.

 Meanwhile, my client continued with his life dealing with the difficult burdens that come with having a criminal record.
 My client read an article discussing the cases involving the Seventh Circuit Court of Appeals and the Illinois Supreme Court and the Illinois UUW statute and decided to contact Chicago UUW lawyer, James Dimeas, to see if he could have his misdemeanor UUW conviction from 2006 removed from his record.